AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Instead of using the same token on multiple chains, a similar method could work between chains with different root tokens.
 Implicit in above single-token method was a 1:1 conversion ratio between root tokens held on each chain.
 Can we not replace that with an exchange rate?
 If that exchange rate was provided via a trustless and decentralized exchange, could that not also be a reasonable context to do this sort of conversion?

 One can use the same principles to compare work between chains that have different root tokens.
+Such a method is detailed in \autoref{alg:weightof-dex}.
 However, there is a major new caveat with this method: the DEX and price-finding methods now become *part* of the consensus methods of those chains.
 This caveat makes this context (with differing root tokens) much harder to reason about, and introduces questions like *What is the effect of front running?* and *Could an attacker exploit market conditions to perform a doublespend when they wouldn't normally be able to?*

 In the context of *Ultra Terminum* and *Amaroo*, these aren't questions that are important to answer.
 If *Proof of Reflection* is ever used to secure multiple chains with heterogenous tokens, it's likely that either these questions will need to be answered or alternate methods will need to be devised.

+\input{includes/ut/algorithms/weightof-dex.tex}

 ### Reflection Between PoW and PoS Chains